 The Facility Agreement is scheduled to mature in December 2022.
 As of December 31, 2017, the Facility Agreement was fully drawn.
 Semi-annual principal repayments began in December 2014.
 Indebtedness under the facility bears interest at a floating rate of LIBOR plus 3.25% through June 2018, increasing by an additional 0.5% each year thereafter to a maximum rate of LIBOR plus 5.75%.
 Interest on the Facility Agreement is payable semi-annually in arrears on June 30 and December 31 of each calendar year.
 Ninety-five percent of the Company's obligations under the Facility Agreement are guaranteed by Bpifrance Assurance Export S.A.S. ("BPIFAE") (formerly COFACE), the French export credit agency.
-The Company's obligations under the Facility Agreement are guaranteed on a senior secured basis by all of its domestic subsidiaries and are secured by a first priority lien on substantially all of the assets of the Company and its domestic subsidiaries (other than their FCC licenses), including patents and trademarks, 100% of the equity of the Company's domestic subsidiaries and 65% of the equity of certain foreign subsidiaries.
+The Company's obligations under the Facility Agreement are guaranteed on a senior secured basis by all of its domestic subsidiaries and are secured by a first priority lien on substantially all of the assets of the Company's domestic subsidiaries and 65% of the equity of certain foreign subsidiaries.